psycopg/psycopg/docs/advanced/async.rst

         async with aconn.cursor() as cur:
             await cur.execute(...)

-which can be condensed as:
+which can be condensed into `!async with await`:

 .. code:: python